- Pore space controls soil drainage characteristics

 Figure 2.
 A heavy thatch layer slows water infiltration.
 Routine aeration maybe needed on compacted clayey soil to help reduce thatch and open the soil to air and water.

-- Low spot without an outlet – It is common to find standing water in low spots.
+- Standing water – It is common to find standing water in low spots.
 Look at the irrigation schedule; is the area being over-watered or is irrigation running off instead of soaking in (aerate and use multiple shorter irrigation cycles).
 Fill in the low spot, or install a French or underground drain with a gravity-flow outlet.

-- High water table – High water tables may be difficult to deal with.
-Sometimes the only solution is to raise the soil level (raised bed or berm gardening).
+- High water table – Some areas of Colorado have high water tables.
+The only solution may be to raise the soil level (raised bed or berm gardening).

 - Impervious subsoil – In Colorado, we find many soil profiles with an impervious soil layer under the surface.
-See subsequent discussion on subsurface drainage below.
+This can be caused by many years of tillage at the same depth.
+Refer to the subsequent discussion on subsurface drainage.

 To improve subsurface drainage problems, first identify, and then correct, the contributing factors.

 Impervious subsoil layer underlain with permeable soil

 - If less than 2 feet thick, rip or double-dig when soil is dry.
 Irrigate to settle, and do final grade when soil re-dries.